MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems/MCDAppServiceInfoFIX.md

 @interface MCDAppServiceInfo : NSObject<NSCopying>
 ```

-TODO
+This class describes an app service that belongs to a remote device or application.

 ## Properties

 ### name
 `@property(nonatomic, readonly, nullable) NSString* name;`

-TODO
+The name of the app service being described.

 ### packageId
 `@property(nonatomic, readonly, nullable) NSString* packageId;`

-TODO
+The package ID of the app service being described.

 ## Constructors

 ### infoWithName
 `+ (nullable instancetype)infoWithName:(nonnull NSString*)name;`

-TODO
+Initialize the class with the name of the app service.

 #### Parameters
 * `name`

-TODO
+The name of the app service being described.

 #### Returns
-TODO A new instance of this class with
+A new instance of this class with app service name.

 ### infoWithName
 `- (nullable instancetype)infoWithName:(nonnull NSString*)name;`